 Having had a stroke, your loved one is at higher risk of having another.
 Medicine, exercise, and diet are keys to reducing this risk.
 Your loved one needs to be active each day now.
 Walking is a good way to get daily exercise.
 You might also ask the doctor to refer you to a dietitian.
 This specialist in nutrition can help you reduce many common risk factors for stroke.
 Smoking cessation is also critical to reducing risk of stroke.
 Talk with your loved one about quitting smoking.
 Ask his or her health care provider for help.

-Your loved one may take more than one type of medication.
+Your loved one may take more than 1 type of medication.
 Each must be used as directed.
 If medications include a blood thinner, your loved one may need regular blood tests.

 Make sure medications are taken on schedule.
 If timing is vital, set an alarm.

 Keep pill doses in a divided tray.
 A pill box can help.

 Know which foods or liquids the patient should avoid while taking prescribed medications.

 Many factors that increase the risk of stroke can be reduced.
 Your loved one’s healthcare provider and a dietitian can advise ways to:

 Lower high blood pressure